 Credit Risk is defined as the possibility of losses associated with diminution in the credit quality of borrowers or counterparties.
 Losses stem from outright default or reduction in portfolio value.
 Your Bank has a distinct credit risk architecture, policies, procedures and systems for managing credit risk in both its retail and wholesale businesses.
 Wholesale lending is managed on an individual as well as portfolio basis.
 By contrast, retail lending, given the granularity of individual exposures, is managed largely on a portfolio basis across various products and customer segments.
-For both categories there are robust front-end and back-end systems in place to ensure credit quality and minimise loss from default.
-The factors considered while sanctioning retail loans include income, demographics, previous credit history of the borrower and the tenor of the loan.
-In wholesale loans, credit risk is managed by capping exposures on the basis of borrower group, industry, credit rating grades and country amongst others.
+For both categories, there are robust front-end and back-end systems in place to ensure credit quality and minimise loss from default.
+The factors considered while sanctioning retail loans include income, demographics, credit history, loan tenor and banking behaviour.
+In addition, there are multiple credit risk models developed and used to appraise and score different segments of customers on the basis of portfolio behaviour.
+In wholesale loans, credit risk is managed by capping exposures on the basis of borrower group, industry, credit rating grades and country, among others.
 This is backed by portfolio diversification, stringent credit approval processes and periodic post-disbursement monitoring and remedial measures.
-Your Bank has been able to ensure strong asset quality through volatile times in the lending environment by stringently adhering to prudent norms and institutionalized processes.
+Your Bank has been able to ensure strong asset quality through volatile times in the lending environment by stringently adhering to prudent norms and institutionalised processes.

 Digital Lending and Credit Risk

-Driven by rapid advances in technology, digitisation is increasingly becoming a key differentiator for customer retention and service delivery in the banking sector.
+Driven by rapid advancements in technology, digitalisation is increasingly becoming a key differentiator for customer retention and service delivery in the banking sector.
 Digital lending enables customers to secure loans at the click of a button in a matter of minutes, if not seconds.
 However, there are also attendant risks associated with it and your Bank has put in place appropriate checks and balances to manage these risks.
-Such loans are sanctioned primarily to the Banks pre-existing customers.
-Often, they are customers across multiple products and so the Bank is familiar with their credit history and risk profile.
-This makes it possible to evaluate and decide on their fresh requirements almost instantly.
-Besides, most of the credit checks and scores used by the Bank in traditional process underwriting are replicated in digital loans.
-Finally, the Bank has an independent model validation unit that minutely assesses the models used to generate the credit scores for such loans.
-These models are monitored, reviewed periodically, back-tested and corrective action is taken whenever needed.
+Such loans are sanctioned primarily to your Banks existing customers.
+Often, they are customers across multiple products, thus enabling the Bank ready access to their credit history and risk profile.
+This facilitates evaluation on their loan eligibility.
+Besides, most of the credit checks and scores used by your Bank in process-based underwriting are replicated for digital loans.
+The Bank has an independent model validation unit that minutely assesses the models used to generate the credit scores for such loans.
+These models are monitored, reviewed periodically, back tested and corrective action is taken whenever needed.

-Market Risk arises largely from the Banks statutory reserve management and trading activity in interest rates, equity and currencies market.
-These risks are managed through a well-defined Board approved Investment Policy and Market Risk Policy that caps risk in different trading desks or various securities through trading risk limits/triggers.
-The risk measures include position limits, gap limits, tenor restrictions, sensitivity limits, namely, PV01, Modified Duration of Hold to Maturity Portfolio and Option Greeks, Value-at-Risk (VaR) Limit, Stop Loss Trigger Level (SLTL), Potential Loss Trigger Level (PLTL), and are monitored on end-of-day basis.
-In addition, forex open positions and interest rate sensitivity limits are computed and monitored on an intraday basis.
-This is supplemented by a Board approved stress testing policy and framework that simulates various market risk scenarios to measure losses and initiate remedial measures.
-The market risk capital charge of your Bank is computed on daily basis using the Standardised Measurement Method applying the regulatory factors.
+Market Risk arises largely from your Banks statutory reserve management and trading activity in interest rates, equity and currency market.
+These risks are managed through a well-defined Board approved Market Risk Policy, Investment Policy, Foreign Exchange Trading Policy and Derivatives Policy that caps risk in different trading desks or various securities through trading risk limits/triggers.
+The risk measures include position limits, gap limits, tenor restrictions, sensitivity limits, namely, PV01, Modified Duration of Hold to Maturity Portfolio and Option Greeks, Value-at-Risk (VaR) Limit, Stop Loss Trigger Level (SLTL), Potential Loss Trigger Level (PLTL), and are monitored on an end-of-day basis.
+In addition, forex open positions, currency option delta and interest rate sensitivity limits are computed and monitored on an intraday basis.
+This is supplemented by a Board-approved stress testing policy and framework that simulates various market risk scenarios to measure losses and initiate remedial measures.
+The market risk capital charge of your Bank is computed on a daily basis using the Standardised Measurement Method applying the regulatory factors.

 This is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
 Given below is a detailed explanation under four different heads: Framework and Process, Internal Control, Information Technology and Security Practices and Fraud Monitoring and Control.